 Dolly worked at several jobs in Beacon.
 One of her first jobs was making button holes for military uniforms.
 She also worked at Trynell Nursing Home as a cook and was a waitress and cooked greens at BJ’s Restaurant.

 In 1974 Dolly moved to Davies South Terrace, on the third floor, where she lived until her death.
 When asked why she did not want an apartment on the first floor, Dolly always said, with a smile, “because I don’t want anyone walking over my head.”

 Her husband, Edward, died in 2008.
 Until February 2015, when her youngest sister, Everdeen, 96, died, Dolly would catch the Shortline Bus to Ridgewood, then to Paterson, to help care for her.

 Dolly loved the Mets and bingo night.
 Until a few years ago, you could still see her walking from South Avenue to Teller Avenue for bingo.
 She also loved cooking, baking, sewing and playing the lottery.
 Anyone visiting Ms. Dolly would most likely have smelled her favorite meal, chicken and a pot of stringbeans and potatoes cooking in her kitchen.

 Dolly recited Psalm 23 every night before going to bed and every morning before getting out of bed.
 She ruled the roost at Davies South Terrace.
 She is survived by many cousins, nieces and nephews.

-A funeral service was held July 11 at Springfield Baptist Church, with interment at Cedar Lawn Cemetery & Crematory in Paterson.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+A funeral service was held July 11 at Springfield Baptist Church, with interment at Cedar Lawn Cemetery & Crematory in Paterson.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.